National Nursing Home

 C. difficile (CDI) Reporting

 CDC’s National Healthcare Safety Network (NHSN) is the nation’s most widely used healthcare-associated infection tracking system.
 NHSN provides long-term care facilities with

 a customized system to track infections in a streamlined and systematic way.
-When facilities track infections, like Clostridium difficile,
+When facilities track infections, like Clostridioides difficile,

 they can identify problems and track progress toward stopping infections.
 On the national level, data entered into NHSN will gauge progress toward national healthcare-associated